Local guide · Kinshasa

 2

-Stay concrete, not theatrical
+Stay concrete, not complicated

 A real date is built more easily on readability than on spectacle.